 But to be honest, since last June, I can count on my fingers the number of times I’ve seen the muttawa here–and I’ve never had a run-in with them, although I never wear niqab, I like nail polish regardless of what time of the month it is, and occasionally my tarha slips back on my head, exposing some of my hair.
 (I spent my whole life in the States being the very good girl, the one who watched everyone else get drunk at parties and then held their hair back as they puked.
 I had to move to Saudi Arabia to feel like the bad girl.)
 I don’t live in fear of them, like I did before I got here.

-Sometimes the muttawa are strolling around malls looking for what they perceive as transgressions (as in the video above).
-Sometimes they drive their cars around during prayer times, especially on Tahlia Street, and yell at people through the megaphones on their cars to go pray.
+Sometimes the muttawa are strolling around malls looking for what they perceive as transgressions, as in the video above…but when they’re on mall patrol, they mostly just keep an eye out for boys/men trying to harass girls/women.
+Sometimes they drive their cars around during prayer times, especially on Tahlia Street, and yell at people through the loudspeakers on their cars to go pray.
 Sometimes they drive around “mobile mosque” trucks at prayer times and set up prayer spaces at public gatherings, like I saw them doing at a celebration on National Day last year.

 Once, when I was out shopping with my mother-in-law, I saw one in a mall, waving his walking stick at women and demanding that they cover their faces.
 The women mostly ignored him and walked past him and out of the mall, even as he ambled after them, yelling and waving that stick the whole time.
 My mother-in-law got angry when she saw this guy, and hustled me out of the mall because she didn’t want him to start bothering us (neither of us wears niqab).
 In the car, as we went to a different mall (with the driver at the wheel), she ranted, “This is Islam?
 No, this is not Islam!”

 I love my mother-in-law.
 Have I mentioned that yet?